For St Edward’s pupils, Oxford is far more than just the School’s geographical location.

 Talks, seminars and visits with the universities

 Music has a major impact on school life at St Edward’s with some 500 individual instrumental music lessons each week, and it has a big part to play in the life of the city as well.
 Walking along Oxford’s roads and walkways, melodic notes can often be heard floating on a harmonic breeze.
-More specifically, senior musical scholars attend the Oxford Lieder Festival during the Autumn Term, this year in the imposing Sheldonian Theatre and the acclaimed Holywell Music Room.
+More specifically, senior musical scholars attend the Oxford Lieder Festival during the Autumn Term, this year in St John the Evangelist Church (the SJE).
+Other concert trips will include other iconic venues, such as the imposing Sheldonian Theatre and the acclaimed Holywell Music Room.

 Oxford University also provides extensively for the development of inquisitive thinking and debate among younger people preparing for their future studies.
 The university’s Oxplore initiative is an interactive digital outreach portal aimed at 11 to 18-year-olds, tackling complex ideas, challenging concepts and drawing on the very latest research taking place at the university.